endurancetrio/endurancetrio-tracker/README.md

 ## Introduction

-**EnduranceTrio Tracker** is a modern REST API designed for managing IoT device locations.
-Built with Java 21 and Spring Boot 4, the service provides a scalable and secure solution for submitting and retrieving GPS data using API key authentication.
+**EnduranceTrio Tracker** is a modern REST API designed for managing IoT device telemetry.
+Built with Java 21 and Spring Boot 4, the service provides a scalable and secure solution for submitting and retrieving devices telemetry data using API key authentication.
 It is ideal for applications such as fleet management, asset tracking, and general IoT device monitoring.

 ### Development Team